sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 ## TODO: Other questions

 - If I recreate the same integration, does it overwrite the existing resources?
 Create a second set of resources?
 Ignore the new integration and resources?
+- What is the purpose of the commit code next to the INSTALL button?
+Is this for pinning the integration to a specific asset version?
+Or maybe a specific version of the integration itself?

 [1]: ../../plugins/plugins/